carbon-language/carbon-lang/lld/docs/NewLLD.rst

   SymbolTable is basically a hash table from strings to Symbols with a logic to resolve symbol conflicts.
 It resolves conflicts by symbol type.

-  - If we add Undefined and Defined symbols, the symbol table will keep the latter.
+  - If we add Defined and Undefined symbols, the symbol table will keep the former.
   - If we add Defined and Lazy symbols, it will keep the former.
   - If we add Lazy and Undefined, it will keep the former, but it will also trigger the Lazy symbol to load the archive member